aman18raj/aman18raj/README.md

 --------------

 i am pursuing my b.tech from DIT university.
+I'm passionate about the transformative power of technology and its ability to shape our future.
+As a technology enthusiast, I believe in the immense possibilities and innovations that arise from embracing new advancements.
+"Technology is best when it brings people together."
+This quote resonates with me as it highlights the importance of technology in fostering connections and bridging gaps between individuals and communities

 * 🌍  I'm based in india
 * ✉️  You can contact me at [akraj90605@gmail.com](mailto:akraj90605@gmail.com)